 - 1. Job fairs are expensive and inefficient ways for employers to fill positions. - 2.
 You should research the companies attending a job fair ahead of time. - 3.
 You won't need copies of your resume at a job fair. - 4.
-Employers often run criminal background checks on all potential employees. - 5.
+If a recruiter doesn't have a job you are interested, there is no point meeting with that recruiter. - 5.
 Job fair interviews are informal conversations that you don't have to prepare for. - 6.
 The World Wide Web is a good source for researching potential employers. - 7.
 You should always call the job fair coordinator to get a list of companies that will attend. - 8.
-For ex-offenders, a functional resume emphasizing skills is often better than a chronological one. - 9.
+Recruiters will never hire anyone just based on an interview at a job fair. - 9.
 You should visit only those booths in industries you have work experience in. - 10.
 The other people in line are your competition.
 You shouldn't talk to them.